blanketops/environments/README.md

 | Git Repositories | [docs](https://blanketopsenvironments.netlify.app/docs/Concepts/gitrepository) |
 | Service Units | [docs](https://blanketopsenvironments.netlify.app/docs/Concepts/serviceunit) |
 | Event Triggers | [docs](https://blanketopsenvironments.netlify.app/docs/Concepts/githubevent) |

-This repository implements the **resolution engine** that powers those primitives.

----

-## 🧠 What This Repository Is

-This module is:

-* A pure Go library.
-* Infrastructure-agnostic.
-* Transport-agnostic.
-* Deterministic by design.
-* Intended to be embedded in controllers or services.

-It is designed to be imported by:

-* Kubernetes controllers.
-* Delivery operators.
-* API backends.
-* CLI tools.
-* Platform orchestration layers.

-> **This module is not intended to be executed directly.**

----

 ## 🧩 How It Fits Into BlanketOps Environments